Connecting families with families

 Stacey Davis

-I am the mom of Tyler who is 20 yrs ( Del + ) who was diagnosed at 16 mos.
-We live in Colorado with his dad Clay and his older brother Clay III.
+I am the mom of Tyler who is 23 yrs ( Del + ) who was diagnosed at 16 mos.
+We live in Colorado with his dad Clay.
+His older brother, Clay III lives close by with his wife and two daughters.
 Tyler has been on a restricted diet since before the age of 3 yrs beginning with the Ketogenic diet and transitioning to a low carb diet which he is still on today.
 I have had the privilege to be able to work from home and also be Tyler’s care provider.
 As all of our “angels”, Tyler touches the heart of everyone he meets and makes a lasting impression!

 From the beginning, I have advocated for inclusion with Tyler's typical peers and he is an active part of his community!
-He has been the Varsity Softball and Baseball manager throughout his entire high school years and at this point will continue after he graduates.
+He has been the Varsity Softball and Baseball manager throughout his entire high school years and has continued after he graduated.
 We have and continue to pushed Tyler to achieve as much as possible and to experience as many new activities and adventures as he can!
 Being a mom of an older angel and seeing how WRONG the prognosis for Tyler’s quality of life was that we were given at his diagnosis, makes me so very passionate about sharing our journey and the amazing potential our angels have.

 Please feel free to reach out to me with any questions, as a sounding board, or if you just need a friendly ear from someone who understands your challenges!